isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 ## String Literals

 A string literal in MySQL is written in double quotes, "a string literal".
-When nothing else is specified, the connections character set and collation are being used.
+When nothing else is specified, the connections' character set and collation are being used.

 An identifier in MySQL is written as a bare word `tablename` or written in backticks \``weird tablename`\`.
 When written in backticks, the identifier can contain any utf8 unicode character (unfortunately, not utf8mb4 character, so you have to constrain yourself to the BMP). *Don't do this in production, though.*